-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to Oregon and Nevada, east to the Rocky Mountains from Montana to Arizona, but not New Mexico.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Yukon Territory to California, east to the Rocky Mountains.

-Habitat: Moderately dry forest openings and sagebrush steppe.
+Habitat: Moderately dry forest openings and sagebrush desert.

 Conservation Status: Not of concern